I am velvety-smoothReview is BELOWI am veltely smooth, too

 Comments :

-As with previous editions in the Studio Classics series, 20th Century Fox has gathered and edited a thoughtful commentary track featuring Edward Z. Epstein (author of "Portrait of Jennifer: A Biography of Jennifer Jones"), John Burlingame (UCLA film music professor and writer for Daily Variety and the L.A.
-Times), and Donald Spoto.
+The DVD's thoughtful audio commentary's with Edward Z. Epstein (author of "Portrait of Jennifer: A Biography of Jennifer Jones"), John Burlingame (UCLA film music professor and writer for Daily Variety and the L.A.
+Times), and Donald Spoto has been retained.

 Energetic (and sometimes a wee bit melodramatic), Spoto is best-known for his biography of Alfred Hitchcock, though his contribution to this disc is as an engaging historian and theologian - having studied theology before establishing himself with several high-profile biographies.
 Brimming with wit and plenty of opinions, Spoto nevertheless delivers insightful comments regarding the studio's above average efforts to retain religious accuracy, and like Epstein, places the film in its proper historical context.

-While Spoto delivers accessible theological opinions, Epstein gives us a strong perspective of Jones' career - at this juncture, the film became a platform to a meteoric rise - and the numerous A-list personnel in the film; including good background material on director King, actors Vincent Price, Charles Bickford, and Gladys Cooper (who delivers an exceptional supporting performance).
+While Spoto delivers accessible theological opinions, Epstein gives us a strong perspective of Jones' career and the numerous A-list personnel in the film, including good background material on prolific (and largely fogotten) director Henry King, actors Vincent Price, Charles Bickford, and the underrated Gladys Cooper.
+Spoto tend to dominate the final section of the audio commentary, but the edited track overall balances the collective opinions, and there's minimal duplication of material; each contributor knows his stuff, and truly loves this film.

-Burlingame, currently involved with a biography of the Newman dynasty, offers a detailed portrait of the film's composer, who received his third Oscar Award for his benchmark orchestral score.
-Though music director of Twentieth century-Fox, Alfred Newman spent four months finding inspiration from Werfel's text, and wrote a moving, extensive score - about ninety minutes of material - that's still noted for its unique, incredibly high string passages.
-The film's original mono mix (and pseudo-stereo remix) offer a clear presentation of the score, which has appeared several times on LP and CD.
+Burlingame, who in 2003 was writing a biography of the Newman dynasty, also offers a detailed portrait of composer Alfred Newman who received his third Oscar Award for his benchmark orchestral score.
+Both a composer and Fox' music director, Alfred Newman spent four months finding inspiration from Werfel's text, and wrote a moving, extensive score - about ninety minutes of material - that's still noted for its unique, incredibly high string passages.

-Also on the disc is a Movietone newsreel extract, with Jones - maturely attired, with a deeper voice than her cinematic counterpart - accepting a "G.I.
+Also unique to the DVD is a Movietone newsreel extract, with Jones - maturely attired, with a deeper voice than her cinematic counterpart - accepting a "G.I.
 Award," with a grinning Milton Berle standing near the microphone.

 Bzzz-bzz-bazzz-brzzoom!